 - Rebar mapping

-Geophysical surveys are planned to meet client needs as efficiently as possible and add value wherever we can by fully understanding the client’s project needs and gathering data we believe to be pertinent to the project lifecycle.
+Geophysical surveys are planned to meet client needs as efficiently as possible and add value wherever we can by fully understanding the client’s project needs and gathering data we believe to be valuable to the project lifecycle.

-Interpretation of survey data is presented in clear, digestible reports and drawings, in recognisable formats, to enable decision making with confidence.
+Final interpretation data is presented in clear, digestible reports and drawings, in recognisable formats, to enable decision making with confidence.

 We apply the right mix of techniques and equipment to the survey environment/results required.